v1k70rk4/ha-samsungtv-smart/info.md

 I also added some code optimizition in the comunication layer using async aiohttp instead of request.
 **Part of the code and documentation available here come from the original project.**<br/>

-### Important note
-Starting from version 0.2.x the websocket protocol has been completely rewritten in order to keep communication with the TV always open (as it should be).
-In addition, all REST-type messages, that create problems in communications and management of the access token, have been eliminated.<br/>
-The new protocol should make communication with the TV much more efficient, however, being this the first version, I ask everyone to open any [issues](https://github.com/ollo69/ha-samsungtv-smart/issues) with the greatest number of details so that I can identify and resolve any anomalies in the best way.
-For those who cannot use the new version, they can eventually install the latest version 0.1.x waiting new fixes.

 # Additional Features:

 * Ability to send keys using a native Home Assistant service